nickjust/RCNN_object_detection/README.md

 ### Objective:
-Implementation of an coustomized motion and object detection (Computer Vision) of an arbitrary mobile object using R-CNN (Deep Learning).
+Realization of an coustomized motion and object detection for an arbitrary mobile object using the Region Based Convolutional Neural Networks (R-CNN).
-The object (remote controlled car) should be recognised in individual images and in videos in order to track its movement.

 ### Part 1: Generation of data
 - Created a custom dataset with images and bounding box labels of the remote controlled car (see folder [base_data](https://github.com/nickjust/RCNN_object_detection/tree/main/base_data))